OryanOmer/ElasticStack/ElasticStack-Ansible/README.md

       ansible-playbook -i <your inventory> pubkey.yaml
   ```

-* second, we will deploy
+* second, we will deploy the elastic